-- Students can earn up to 15 ILR elective credits for a semester-long program.
+- Students can earn up to 15 in-college ILR elective credits for a semester, if courses are approved by faculty.

-- Students will receive credit for academic coursework completed abroad that is equivalent to a Cornell grade of "C."
+- Students will receive credit for academic coursework completed abroad that is equivalent to a Cornell grade of "C" or higher.

 - All courses and grades will appear on the Cornell transcript in the same format as they are recorded on the original transcript generated by the host institution.